Love Tech? Subscribe for weekly updates of our best content!

 This setup guide will take you from opening to Amazfit Pace box to having an updated, WiFi connected sports smartwatch with the settings just how you want them.
 Feel free to scroll to the sections that you find useful as this Amazfit Pace setup guide it written to be accessible to complete smartwatch beginners.

-Check out the Full Hands-on Huami Amazfit Pace Smartwatch Review.
+Check out the Full Hands-on Huami Amazfit Pace Smartwatch Review or the New Amazfit Bip Review.

 If you’re looking for some alternative Amazfit Watch Bands, I’ve put together my Top 5 here.